-One would think that $f(k,c,d)$ and $g(k,c,d)$ should be linear in $c$.
-Our proof gives functions $f(k,c,d), g(k,c,d)$ that are both non-linear in $c$; polynomial, but at least something like $c^{2^k}$, because of the condition $c_{4}\ge c_{3}^2d$, which is iterated every time we increase $k$ by 1.
-We only use that condition to apply \ref{keycor}, and if we could find a linear way through \ref{keycor}, the rest of the proof would show that $f(k,c,d), g(k,c,d)$ are both linear in $c$.

 What about infinite graphs?
-We assumed that all our graphs were finite at the start of the paper, but augmenting path arguments work fine in infinite graphs (provided we only want some finite number of paths), and the only place in the proof that we used finiteness was in the section on the ``key lemma'', where we had to show that the process of adding bites stopped; and similarly, in the choice of $M_1\LL M_t$ with $t$ maximum just before step (6) of the main proof.
+We assumed that all our graphs were finite at the start of the paper, but augmenting path arguments work fine in infinite graphs (provided we only want some finite number of paths), and the only place in the proof that we used finiteness was in the choice of $M_1\LL M_t$ with $t$ maximum just before step (6) of the main proof.
 An easy application of Zorn's lemma would do instead, so in fact our theorem works for infinite graphs.
-(And ``path-width'' needs to be replaced by ``line-width'' for infinte graphs: see~\cite{AS2} for example.)
+(And ``path-width'' is better replaced by ``line-width'' for infinite graphs: see~\cite{AS2} for example.)

-And for free, we can get a strengthening to graphs with ``bounded coarse path-width''.
-A {\em $(p,q)$-path-decomposition} of $G$ is a family $(B_t:t\in L)$ of subsets of $V(G)$, where $L$ is a linearly ordered set, such that \begin{itemize} \item $\bigcup_{t\in L} G[B_t] = G$; \item for all $t_1,t_2,t_3\in T$, if $t_1\le t_2\le t_3$ (where $\le$ is the linear order on $L$) then $B_{t_1}\cap B_{t_3}\subseteq B_{t_2}$; and \item for each $t\in L$, $B_t$ is the union of at most $p$ subsets each with diameter in $G$ at most $q$. \end{itemize} A class of graphs has {\em bounded coarse path-width} if there are $p,q$ such that every graph in the class has a $(p,q)$-path-decomposition (see~\cite{AS3} for a coarse structural characterization of graphs with bounded coarse path-width).
+And for free, we can get a strengthening to graphs with ``bounded coarse line-width''.
+A {\em $(p,q)$-line-decomposition} of $G$ is a family $(B_t:t\in L)$ of subsets of $V(G)$, where $L$ is a linearly ordered set, such that \begin{itemize} \item $\bigcup_{t\in L} G[B_t] = G$; \item for all $t_1,t_2,t_3\in T$, if $t_1\le t_2\le t_3$ (where $\le$ is the linear order on $L$) then $B_{t_1}\cap B_{t_3}\subseteq B_{t_2}$; and \item for each $t\in L$, $B_t$ is the union of at most $p$ subsets each with diameter in $G$ at most $q$. \end{itemize} A class of graphs has {\em bounded coarse line-width} if there are $p,q$ such that every graph in the class has a $(p,q)$-line-decomposition (see~\cite{AS3} for a coarse structural characterization of graphs with bounded coarse line-width).

-We showed in~\cite{AS1} that for all $p,q$, there exist $\ell,c$ such that every graph that admits a $(p,q)$-path-decomposition also admits an $(\ell,c)$-quasi-isometry to a graph of path-width at most $p$.
+We showed in~\cite{AS1} that for all $p,q$, there exist $\ell,c$ such that every graph that admits a $(p,q)$-line-decomposition also admits an $(\ell,c)$-quasi-isometry to a graph of line-width at most $p$.
 (See \cite{AS1} for definitions.)
-So we can strengthen our theorem, since its conclusion is invariant under taking quasi-isometries, and obtain that the coarse Menger conjecture is true for graphs in any class with bounded coarse path-width:
+So we can strengthen our theorem, since its conclusion is invariant under taking quasi-isometries, and obtain that the coarse Menger conjecture is true for graphs in any class with bounded coarse line-width: